asgaardlab/canvas-visual-bugs-testbed/README.md

-# Visual testing for PIXI applications
+# Visual testing for PixiJS applications

 Automated visual testing framework for PixiJS applications.
 Early in development and does not yet work for all PixiJS apps (see [Issues](https://github.com/asgaardlab/canvas-visual-bugs-testbed/issues/)).